• Skip to primary navigation

 Reply

-3. Richard Pachter says
+Richard Pachter

 I always associated this dish with Cuban, rather than Mexican cuisine, having spent the last several decades in South Florida.
 And though I prefer made-from-scratch ingredients, I think a good mojo criollo marinade will suffice.
 Thanks!